marrink-lab/martini-workshop/04_polymers_and_DNA/tutorial.md

 </div>

 *__Figure 3: Confined polymer.__  Starting structure of the ssDNA enclosed in a spherical boundary.*

+To verify that the building of the ssDNA was successful, visualize it together with the vesicle (`vesicle.gro`) present in the current directory.

 ## References
 [^Polyply]: Grünewald, F., Alessandri, R., Kroon, P.C. et al. Polyply; a python suite for facilitating simulations of macromolecules and nanomaterials.
 Nat Commun 13, 68 (2022). https://doi.org/10.1038/s41467-021-27627-4